MaazSaeed/Game-Development/Ayzah/Computer Graphics (CMU 15-462-662)/Notes/Lecture 09/CMU Lecture 09.md

 - how to show volumetric aspect of a shape?
 - how to show the shape of cells, proteins, etc?

-Two big categories of encoding geometry:
+We then come up with two big categories of encoding geometry:
 1. Explicit representations
+Explicit representations have points that represent the surfaces and are plotted to get the required shape.
 - point cloud
 - polygon mesh (points and connections)
 - subdivision, NURBS